TRIQS/triqs/doc/reference/arrays/foreach.rst

    for (i,j,k...)
 F(i,j,k...)

-* The for loop are automatically organised to optimize the traversal order of A using the TraversalOrder flag of the array.
+* The for loop are automatically organised to optimize the traversal order of A using the TraversalOrder of the array.

 * As a result this is always equally or more optimized than a manually written loop.